lcdunne/roc-face/README.md

 # ROC Face

+---

+> [!WARNING]
+> This project is now archived.
+See [Kriterion](https://github.com/lcdunne/kriterion) instead, which is the successor.

+---

 This is a Python package to compute basic signal detection theory measures and to fit theoretical recognition memory models to data using ROC curves.

 Currently-supported models are those most frequently seen in the literature:

 - High Threshold
 - Equal-Variance Signal Detection
 - Unequal-Variance Signal Detection